YinHK-gameDev/unity-learn/physics/built-in 3D Physics/rigid body physics.md

 **interpolation**:  Interpolate makes the Rigidbody appear to move slightly behind where it should be.
 This is because interpolation **delays the Rigidbody’s pose by one physics update**, so that it has two points to use for its calculation, and enough time to move the Rigidbody to the new pose.
 Interpolate is usually the best option for situations where the Rigidbody’s velocity varies, or if there are other physics elements that influence the Rigidbody’s movement

 **Extrapolate**:  Extrapolate makes the Rigidbody appear to move slightly ahead of where it should be.
 This is because extrapolation uses the Rigidbody’s current velocity to predict the Rigidbody’s pose in the next physics update, so that it has two points to use for its calculation.
 Extrapolation is often less accurate.
+Extrapolate is usually only a good option for situations where accuracy is not important; for example, if the Rigidbody moves at a constant velocity, and there are no other physics elements that influence the Rigidbody’s movement.

 https://docs.unity3d.com/Manual/rigidbody-interpolation.html